 - Ensure snug contact if using wrist-based devices or handheld sensors.

-This step is especially important for users of a heart monitor designed for long sessions or overnight wear.
+This step is especially important for users of a heart or ECG/EKG monitor designed for long sessions or overnight wear.
 Once your monitor is correctly placed, you’re finally ready to capture your first heartbeat.

 6. Your First Reading: Recording an ECG/EKG the Right Way